Boehringer-Ingelheim/dso/docs/user_guide/params_files.md

 YAML-based config files in a _project_, _folder_, or _stage_ serve as a single point of truth for all input files, output files or parameters.
 For this purpose, configurations can be defined at each level of your project in a `params.in.yaml` file.
-Using `dso compile-config` the `params.in.yaml` files are compiled into `params.yaml` with two features:
+Using `dso compile-config` the `params.in.yaml` files are compiled into `params.yaml` with the following features:

 -   _inheritance_: All variables defined in `params.in.yaml` files in any parent directory will be included.
 -   _templating_: Variables can be composed using [jinja2 syntax](https://jinja.palletsprojects.com/en/stable/templates/#variables), e.g. `foo: "{{ bar }}_version2"`.
+-   _path resolving_: Paths will be always relative to each compiled `params.yaml` file, no matter where they were defined.

 Therefore, you only need to [read in](#accessing-stage-config) a single `params.yaml` file in each stage.